patricktalmadge/bootstrapper/CONTRIBUTING.md

 When contributing code, you'll want to follow this checklist:

-1. Fork the repository on GitHub and run `composer install`.
+1. Fork the repository on GitHub
+2. Create yourself a new feature branch for your new feature, branching from the `develop` branch.
+There's no naming convention that you need to follow, but the name should be descriptive (if you're adding dropups to the Button class, a branch name like "dropup-buttons" would be appropriate).
+Then run `composer install`.
-2. Run the tests to confirm they all pass on your system.
+3. Run the tests to confirm they all pass on your system.
 If they don't, you'll need to investigate why they fail.
 If you're unable to diagnose this yourself, contact Patrick.
-3. Write tests that demonstrate your bug or feature.
+4. Write tests that demonstrate your bug or feature.
 Ensure that they fail.
-4. Make your change.
+5. Make your change.
-5. Run the entire test suite again, confirming that all tests pass *including the ones you just added*.
+6. Run the entire test suite again, confirming that all tests pass *including the ones you just added*.
-6. Send a GitHub Pull Request to the main repository's ``develop`` branch.
+7. Send a GitHub Pull Request to the main repository's ``develop`` branch.
    GitHub Pull Requests are the expected method of code collaboration on this project.
 If you object to the GitHub workflow, you may mail a patch to the maintainer.